ParthContractor/FlickrImageSearchDemo/README.md

 * //TODO: Pull to refresh functionality possibility
 * //TODO: Though it is static for now in code("river" is search term considered for example), to be optimised in future to take user input by adding search capacity
 * //TODO: Add alert view or way to notify user that there are no more photos for this search term
+* //TODO: Better solutuon in case of internet connection lost while load more